Emergency Dentistry Torrance

 Do chipped teeth heal?

 Unfortunately, chipped teeth can’t heal on their own.
-Enamel—the hard, outer layer of your teeth—doesn’t have the ability to regenerate like the rest of your body.
+Enamel—the hard, outer layer of your teeth—can’t regenerate like the rest of your body.
 If you chip a tooth, it’s important to schedule an appointment with us as soon as possible.
 Depending on the severity of the chip, our team may recommend different treatments, such as smoothing out the rough edges, bonding the tooth with a tooth-colored resin, or placing a crown to restore its shape and function.
 Leaving a chipped tooth untreated can lead to damage, infection, or decay, so professional care is important to restore your smile.

 Toothaches